Carne Asada Quesadilla (San Diego-Style)

 Add the Toppings

-Top the carne asada quesadillas with pico de gallo, guacamole and sour cream and get to grubbing!
+Top the carne asada quesadillas with pico de gallo, guacamole (Guacamole Molcajete is a great option!) and sour cream and get to grubbing!

 Grilled Quesadilla